handful of young women actually do the work of the

 went to her church and prayed on her knees.
 Even Jessie who did not

-believe in god prayed just in case she was wrong.
+believe in god prayed just in case she was wrong and there was after all

-Against al, the odds Derek did not die but the terrible illness left his
+Against all, the odds Derek did not die but the terrible illness left his

 legs weak, he would have to wear metal callipers and while he was not